 As you can see, there is a lot to experience along Route 138.
 So much that it might be hard to know how long to spend in the Côte-Nord Region!

-According to the pros at Le Québec maritime, they suggest spending at least 5 days enjoying Route 138.
+While longer is always better, you’ll want to spend at LEAST 5 days enjoying Route 138.
 Starting in Tadoussac, beeline it all the way to Kegaska.
 Why start at the end and work your way back?
 That way you’ve got the long drive out of the way and you can take your time enjoying the route as you slowly return to Tadoussac.
 On day 2, you’ll want to go from Kegaska to Havre-Saint- Pierre.
 Day 3 will take you to Sept-Îles and then to Baie-Comeau on day 4 so that you finish day 5 back in Tadoussac.
 This keeps the driving to no more than 3 hours a day so that you can get a taste of each destination.

 Obviously, that doesn’t give you a whole lot of time in each destination and it means you’ll have to skip quite a few of the destinations in between.
 Personally, I would recommend aiming for at least a week, if not 10 days.
 This way you can spend two nights in a few of the larger destinations like Baie-Comeau and Sept-Îles or enjoy an off-shore overnight excursion like a night at the Mingan Archipelago National Park Reserve.

-If you were to tackle everything I’ve listed in this post, I’m going to say you’ll probably need two weeks to fully enjoy it all… and I’m sure I’ll be adding even more amazing gems once I experience the route myself.
+If you were to tackle everything I’ve listed in this post, I’m going to say you’ll probably need two weeks to fully enjoy it all.
+I enjoyed it in 12 days and that honestly wasn’t even enough.
+My list of places to return to is just as long as the list I had when I arrived!
 With so many unique experiences along the route, it’s certainly not to be rushed.
 However, if you are limited on time, you can always fully explore smaller sections (from Tadoussac to Baie-Comeau for example) and then return and explore the rest on another trip.

 So, all that’s left is for you to decide how long to stay!
 I mean, you know my answer will be to stay for as long as you can.
 If you’re not able to do everything in this post though, that just means you’ll have to return!